|

 Hanauma Bay early Saturday morning to try some snorkeling.

-After seeing the video, I could barely even step on a rock without
+After seeing the video, I could barely step on a rock without

 feeling guilt for the rest of the morning.